flodarme/SQL/README.md

-# The-Tech-Academy-SQL-Coding-Projects
+LibraryMS.sql is a relational database for  a library management system with a list of books authors, books, date checked out.

-Repository contains files for the developed relational database for  library management system with a list of books authors, books, date checked out.
-A relational database for a zoo with species classifications and nutritional information.
+Populate_db_zoo.sql is a relational database for a zoo with species classifications and nutritional information.